- Form a Company Now! +

 For your convenience, we have gathered the gamut of common startup documents, arranged them alphabetically, and provided a summary.
 Feel free to use it as your own personal dictionary of start-up documents.

 Articles of Incorporation – Containing the company name, purpose, stock amounts and types, the address of the Registered Agent and the person incorporating the company, the Articles of Incorporation are defined as the basic charter of a corporation.
-In Delaware the Articles of Incorporation is called the Certificate of Incorporation.
+In Delaware, the Articles of Incorporation are called the Certificate of Incorporation.
 They are the same thing.
 Think of this as the “Birth Certificate” of your company.